 From Dubrovnik

 In high season Dubrovnik serves as one of the main gateways to Hvar Island.
-The best way to reach Hvar from Dubrovnik is by catamaran that runs daily from mid-June to end-October in 2021.
+The best way to reach Hvar from Dubrovnik is by catamaran that runs daily from April through October.

 Catamarans are operated by Jadrolinija and Kapetan Luka companies, and each has a slightly different route.